00fox/Ds2vJoy/README.md

   - can be used to time based mouse actions too,
   - and for mouse if ACTIVE_MOUSE mouse action is used (see below)

-At the left of first 4 destinations, you'll find special mouse actions
+At the left of first 4 destinations, you'll find special mouse actions and sound
 - ACTIVE_MOUSE: use to bring the chosen mouse
   - from the bottom group of checkboxes into the timestamp
   - and/or make it responsive to the toggle